-- consideration transferred; - amount of any non-controlling interest in the acquired entity, and - acquisition-date fair value of any previous equity interest in the acquired entity over the fair value of the net identifiable assets acquired is recorded as goodwill.
+- consideration transferred; - amount of any non-controlling interest in the acquired entity, and over the fair value of the net identifiable assets acquired is recorded as goodwill.
 If those amounts are less than the fair value of the net identifiable assets of the business acquired, the difference is recognised in other comprehensive income and accumulated in equity as capital reserve provided there is clear evidence of the underlying reasons for classifying the business combination as a bargain purchase.
 In other cases, the bargain purchase gain is recognised directly in equity as capital reserve.